 - Disconnect non-essential devices to free up space and optimize speed for the necessary ones.

-What you can do with satellite speeds
+What you can do with satellite internet

 There are pros and cons to every internet service and you should understand the ones for satellite internet.